blindfuchskatz/bank_account_monitor/README.md

 Transactions that cannot be assigned to a category are sorted into the *misc* category.
 If no sorting rule matches a transaction description, all transactions are assigned to the *misc* category.
 This also happens if you pass an empty file to the Bank Account Monitor as a sorting rule file.

+#### CVE Presenter

+The sorted or respectively labeled transactions can be displayed in the form of a csv file.
+The corresponding option is called cve presenter in the further course of the document.

+The output of the csv presenter have the following syntax:

+        <Category>;<Date>;<TransactionType>;<Description>;<Value>

+#### Savings Presenter

+There is also the possibility to present a savings calculation of the passed account statement files.
+The savings are calculated by simply subtract the debits from the incomings.
+The distribution of savings and debits are displayed as a pie chart.
+In case of a losing situation, the distribution of losings and the debits are displayed as pi chart.
+The corresponding option is called savings presenter in the further course of the document

+It is also possible to ignore specific categories by the savings calculation.
+This is useful when you have for instance a fund savings plan where this kinds of debits should be ignored, because in that case those debits are only a balancing of your finances.

 #### Creating a configuration file